thuml/depyf/docs/walk_through.rst

 The basic workflow of a Just-In-Time compiler is: right before the function is executed, it analyzes if the execution can be optimized, and what is the condition under which the function execution can be optimized.
 Hopefully, the condition is general enough for new inputs, so that the benfit outweights the cost of Just-In-Time compilation.

-This leads to two basic concepts in Just-In-Time compilers: guards, and compiled code.
-Guards are conditions when the functions can be optimized, and compiled code is the optimized version of functions.
-In the above simple Just-In-Time compiler example, ``isinstance(mod, A)`` is a guard, and ``return 2 * x`` is the corresponding compiled code that is equivalent to the original code under the guarding condition, but is significantly faster.
+This leads to two basic concepts in Just-In-Time compilers: guards, and transformed code.
+Guards are conditions when the functions can be optimized, and transformed code is the optimized version of functions.
+In the above simple Just-In-Time compiler example, ``isinstance(mod, A)`` is a guard, and ``return 2 * x`` is the corresponding transformed code that is equivalent to the original code under the guarding condition, but is significantly faster.

 And if we want to be rigorous, our Just-In-Time example should be updated as follows: